-- The need for supporting documentation will not be considered “a crisis” that would warrant the use of one of the TCC emergency appointments.
+- The need for supporting documentation will not be considered “a crisis” that would warrant the use of one of the TCS emergency appointments.

-- If a student requests and consents to the release of attendance records only, the therapists at the counselling centre will include the following statement in their letter of attendance:
+- If a student requests and consents to the release of attendance records only, the therapists at counselling services will include the following statement in their letter of attendance:

-Please note that a request for attendance information only does not permit the Counselling Centre to offer an opinion as to the presence of extenuating personal circumstances which may be used to establish the validity for an appeal.
-In addition, limited consent does not permit the centre to offer an opinion as to what would be in the best interest of the student
+Please note that a request for attendance information only does not permit Counselling Services to offer an opinion as to the presence of extenuating personal circumstances which may be used to establish the validity for an appeal.
+In addition, limited consent does not permit Counselling Services to offer an opinion as to what would be in the best interest of the student